secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 # Part 8 - From within the CLI

+> Note if you do not have test ENG then you cannot proceed past this point successfully.
+Test ENG has not been widely distributed yet and enigma will do so at a future date.
+This notice will be updated once that happens.

 Once you have the CLI running do as follows.

 ```run in CLI